 Environmental Justice and its principles (Taylor 2000) has been largely ignored while considering the impacts of artificial production programs as related to fish.
 One example of this is the apparent role such programs play facilitating and justifying the continued degradation of the natural environment and control of minority peoples.
 Fish factories concentrate power within limited government systems (agencies, decision making processes, and knowledge banks).
 The condensed number of voices deciding on these issues continue to reinforce the status quo without regard to other interests and perspectives- those of which would both alleviate pressures on the environment as well as open enjoyment and use of public resources to more than than the few elite.
 The current rhetoric maintains that fisheries are not possible without continued factory operation.

 The artificial production of fish has been politically safe and funding assured.
 Fish factories are funded mainly with federal (that is, taxpayer’s) dollars and by private utilities (taxpaying rate payers) mitigating hydropower dam construction.
 Without this funding there would be very few hatchery programs.
-Today, however, the realization that artificial production do not solve problems faced by ESA-listed salmonids is beginning to seep into the public’s consciousness and it is quickly ending as an easy political default.
+Today, however, the realization that artificial production does not solve problems faced by ESA-listed salmonids is beginning to seep into the public’s consciousness and it is quickly ending as an easy political default.
 When it costs thousands of dollars to produce a single adult salmon for harvest, even politicians are noticing.

 Perhaps that isn’t such a bad idea when one considers the growing and overwhelming body of peer-reviewed science which inarguably now concludes hatcheries are deleterious to and contribute to the decline of wild, native salmonids.
-If you are interested in participating in a grassroots efforts to ensure the impacts of fish hatcheries are

 For more information on the above impacts in peer reviewed scientific papers, please check out the bibliography below: To read excerpts from the science click here.
 If you know of a public comment opportunity, or other forum that this work can be used in, all are welcome to use this knowledge.
 An updated, more detailed, open source tool for advocacy can be found by following this link